-Similar to Kalpavriksha, the Parijaat tree is a shining example of the connection between nature and the divine.
+Trees in a true sense are gifts from the God.
+They give us air to breathe, which gives them immense power over us.
+Indian culture is very conscious of the connection between humans and the natural world.
+And thus takes active steps to make sure there is a preservance of all flora and fauna and they thrive in nature.
+Similar to Kalpavriksha, the parijaat tree is a shining example of the connection between nature and the divine.
 Located in Uttar Pradesh, this tree has gained popularity because of its unique physical features and the legends that stem from it.
-Many locals call it “the tree from paradise” and associate it with spirituality and religion.
+Also, many locals call the parijaat tree, “the tree from paradise” and associate it with spirituality and religion.
 The sacred nature of the tree has made it a tourist attraction, one that you definitely should not miss!

 In addition to religious theories, there are many scientific and historical explanations for the Parijaat tree being in Uttar Pradesh.
-In a botanical sense, the tree is called a Baobab and is usually found in sub-Saharan African.
+In a botanical sense, the tree has its name as Baobab and one can see it in sub-Saharan African.
 It is deduced that the tree was planted by a traveller frequenting between India and Africa.
 There are theories proposed that the traveller who planted the tree could have been Ibn Battuta.
 He was born in Morocco and went on to travel the world, becoming a famous explorer who left his mark on history.
 This is one of the many theories that the common public bounce off of each other, but the team of scientists working on the Parijaat tree are currently attempting to determine the age of the tree.
 No matter the history behind it, the locals continue to worship devotedly.

 The Parijaat tree is a sight to see.
 The leaves in the lower half look like a hand, as they have five tips.
 As you move upwards, you’ll notice that the number of tips increases to seven.
 Nature becomes more bountiful as you move upwards to heaven.
-The flower on the Parijaat tree is beautiful, and whenever it blooms its fragrance is spread for miles.
+The flower on the Parijaat tree is beautiful, and whenever it blooms its fragrance spreads miles away.
 The white colour slowly turns golden when it dries out, and locals see this as ‘offering gold to the gods’ when they are praying.
-They also believe that, because the branches of the tree don’t fall off but get absorbed into the trunk, the tree is an overall protector of anyone who seeks blessings from it.
+They also believe that the branches of the tree don’t fall off but the trunk absorbs it, the tree is an overall protector of anyone who seeks blessings from it.
 To be under the shade of the Parijaat is like receiving a blessing from your elders- precious and irreplaceable.

 The tree has become a landmark for tourists to marvel at and seek blessings from.
-The morale of anyone who visits is greatly increased and the preservation of the tree has shown the general public a healthy example of science working to support spirituality and religion.
-The fair that takes place every Tuesday near the tree is a regular ritual and unites the locals and makes sure that there is no bad blood under the auspicious tree.
+The morale of anyone who visits increases greatly.
+Also, the preservation of the tree has set an example for the general public of science working to support spirituality and religion.
+The fair that takes place every Tuesday near the tree is a regular ritual and unites the locals.
+It also makes sure that there is no bad blood under the auspicious tree.
 It is important to stay grounded, and the roots of the Parijaat ‘ground’ any visitor.
-For blessings straight from the heart of all things holy, make sure to stop at the most auspicious tree in the country.
+For blessings straight from the heart of all things holy.
+Make sure to stop at the most auspicious tree in the country.